4.png)

 California's Division of Occupational Safety and Health (Cal/OSHA) is one of the most aggressive and enforcement-heavy State OSH Programs in the nation.
 California employers face numerous requirements unique to the Golden State and Cal/OSHA is often on the forefront of new regulations.
 In addition, California’s ever-changing employment law landscape requires that employers stay apprised of new compliance obligations, including those that may impact safety and health requirements.

-To register for an individual webinar in the series, click on the link in the program description below, or to register for the entire 2025 series, click here to send us an email request, and we will get you registered.
-Please note, registration for the In-Person Cal/OSHA and California Employment Law Summit is separate from the webinar series.
+To register for an individual webinar in the series, click on the link in the program description below, or to register for the entire 2026 series, click here to send us an email request, and we will get you registered.
+Please note that registration for the In-Person Cal/OSHA and California Labor and Employment Law Summit is separate from the webinar series.
 See below for more details.

 If you missed any of our programs from our annual Cal/OSHA Webinar Series, here is a link to a library of webinar recordings.
 If your organization or association would benefit from an exclusive program presented by our team on any of the subjects in this year’s webinar series or any other important Cal/OSHA-related topic, please do not hesitate to contact us.